Digital Hr and Analytics

 2) Critically debate the relationship between e-HRM and the strategic role of the HRM function by adopting a resource-based view approach.

-3) Identify success factors and steps in the implementation of digital HRM systems processes
+3) Identify success factors and steps in the implementation of digital HRM systems processes.

-4) Distinguish between descriptive, predictive, and prescriptive HR analytics
+4) Distinguish between descriptive, predictive, and prescriptive HR analytics.

 Single course

-This course cannot be attended as a single course.
-Please check our list of single courses to find the ones available for enrolment.
+This course can be attended as a single course.

 Course syllabus and organization